sfigg/commercialization-public/manufacture/desktop/add-a-license-agreement.md

     Samples are in C:\USB-B\resources\agreement.rtf

 4. Open a text editor and create .html versions of your license terms.
-Save the terms to the same folders as .rtf versions.
-You can use the [EULA example](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license#eula-example) from [OEM registration](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license) to create your files.
-The names of the EULA should be identical, except for the extension.
+Save the terms to the same folders as the .rtf versions.
+You can use the [EULA example](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license#eula-example) from [OEM license terms](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/oem-license) to create sample files.
+The names of the EULA files should be identical, except for the extension.

     ```
     C:\mount\windows\Windows\System32\oobe\info\default\1033\agreement.html  (English version)